JingyiGF/HERBS/README.md

 herbs.run_herbs()
 ```

-After running the above scripts, a GUI window will pop up,
+After running the above scripts, a GUI window will pop up.
+Users can download atlas and upload images for further process,

 <img src="https://github.com/JingyiGF/HERBS/blob/main/image/herbs.png" width="800px"></img>

 For more information, please read HERBS CookBook or check the Tutorial folder for corresponding functionalities.